BrandBacker Member

 Though a lot of people know about scuba and what scuba diving is, not a lot of people know what SCUBA even stands for.
 A lot of people also don’t know that SCUBA is an abbreviation for anything at all.

 SCUBA actually stands for Self-contained Underwater Breathing Apparatus, which may seem a bit confusing to you is surely the main focus of SCUBA is the actual action and not the equipment.
-The acronym for the activity was actually coined by someone called Dr. Christian Lambertsen in 1954, which really isn’t that long ago.
+The activity’s acronym was created in 1954 by Dr. Christian Lambertsen.

 Equipment